 Talent mixing the lyophilized sample with solution.

-Talent using a mixer-mill.
+Talent using a mixer-mill. (take 2)

 Talent transferring the sample into a clean microtube.

 To prepare the samples for electrophoresis, add 5x SDS-PAGE (pronounce ‘S-D-S-page’) sample buffer to each 400-microliter sample [1] and heat it to 100 degrees Celsius for 5 minutes [2].